walinejs/waline/docs/src/en/cookbook/import/project.md

 </script>
 ```

-Since we use responsive `path`, when the route changes, `@waline/client` will automatically refresh and display the comments of the corresponding route, and at the same time, when you press the toggle button, `@waline/client` will toggle theme mode.
+Since we use responsive `path`, when the route changes, `@waline/client` will automatically refresh and display the comments of the corresponding route.

 :::